 - Boosts the activity of fibroblasts, the cells that help build and repair connective tissues, ensuring that wounds heal properly without leaving behind weak scar tissue.

-The role of vitamin C in immune system support also contributes to faster recovery.
+Note: The role of vitamin C in immune system support also contributes to faster recovery.

 What are the Signs of Vitamin C Deficiency in GSD Puppies?